SAEs Are Good for Steering -- If You Select the Right Features: Identifying Features for Steering

 AxBench was recently proposed as a dataset to evaluate steering methods \cite{wu2025axbench}.
 They compare steering with SAE features to other methods (including supervised methods), and find SAE features relatively ineffective.
 However, we believe this is partially due to a non-principled selection of SAE features; we propose to remedy this using the output score.

-We evaluate our findings on instruction-tuned Gemma2-9B using the Concept500 dataset of \citet{wu2025axbench}, which includes 1000 <concept, SAE feature>-pairs from layers 20 and 31 of the model.
+We evaluate our findings on instruction-tuned Gemma-2-9B using the Concept500 dataset of \citet{wu2025axbench}, which includes 1000 $\langle$concept, SAE feature$\rangle$ pairs from layers 20 and 31 of the model.
+As in AxBench, we randomly sample 10 instructions for each concept-feature pair from instruction datasets aligned with the concept’s genre.
+Five are used to select the optimal steering factor (as detailed in \Cref{subsec:steering_setup}), and the remaining five are used exclusively for evaluation.
 We evaluate the steered texts using the metrics defined by \citeauthor{wu2025axbench}: (1) the concept score measures if the concept was incorporated in the generated text; (2) the fluency score measures the coherency of the text; and (3) the instruct score measures the alignment of the generated text with the given instructions.
 For each feature, we compute the harmonic mean of the three metrics.
 See \Cref{app:axbench} for additional details on the steering setup, metrics, and baseline methods.

-We report the mean score on layers 20 and 31 of instruction-tuned Gemma2-9B (\Cref{table:axbench}).
+We report the mean score on layers 20 and 31 of instruction-tuned Gemma-2-9B (\Cref{table:axbench}).
 We find a nearly threefold improvement in SAE steering scores relative to \citeauthor{wu2025axbench}.
 Note that our replication of their experimental setting (without filtering) yields higher scores for SAEs; this can be a result of different sampled instructions per feature,\footnote{\citet{wu2025axbench} sample 10 instructions per feature from pre-existing datasets, but do not release these instructions.
 We sample 10 instructions from the same datasets, which may be different compared to the sample of \citeauthor{wu2025axbench}. } or possibly due to evaluation instability introduced by the use of an external LLM.
 With output score filtering, SAE features top steering performance among the representation-based methods at L31; for L20, they get 90.7\% of the performance of the best method.
 This is in contrast with the results of \citeauthor{wu2025axbench}, where SAEs significantly underperforms ReFT-r1, a weakly supervised method they propose as a competitive alternative to prompting.
 These results demonstrates that with effective feature selection SAEs are comparable with existing methods, including supervised or weakly-supervised methods which require concept-specific datasets.